elafargue/wizkers-doc/docs/dev/connections.md

 ## Serial Connection

 The  serial connection is the first that was supported in Wizkers.
 It works in every mode (Server, Android/Cordova, Chrome) and provides access to any serial device that is connected to the computer.

+## Serial over TCP/IP Sockets

+This is accessible in Chrome mode only for now.
+TCP/IP sockets are an extension to the serial connection, and are managed along with the serial connection (this adds an extra entry in the serial port dropdown).
+You will have to explicitely add support for this on your instrument's backend driver, like you can see here: `www/js/app/instruments/elecraft/backend_driver.js`.

 ## USB HID Connection